Contingencyplana/high_command_ai_0/new_major_pivots/new_major_pivot_1.md

 ## Pivot Description

 **Invert the ratio to:**
-- **70% play time** — interacting with game-like interfaces, making tactical decisions on battlegrids
+- **70% play time** - interacting with game-like interfaces, making tactical decisions on battlegrids
-- **30% dev-ops time** — residual monitoring, strategic planning, high-level architecture
+- **30% dev-ops time** - residual monitoring, strategic planning, high-level architecture

+**Scope:** This cadence governs the Vision Holder, any contracted contributors supporting the workflow, and AI players/agents responsible for development; public Nightlands players stay 100% inside the game layer with no exposure to code or tooling.

 **Mechanism:**
 - AI agents (High Command, Toyfoundry, Toysoldiers) handle VSCode/PowerShell/GitHub/Azure operations autonomously